psychic-coder/Socket.io/Readme.md

 ------------------

-individually each user is inside a room , and each room has an id same to socket.id
+individually each user is inside a room , and each room has an id same to socket.id<br/>

-socket.to().emit();----->Purpose: Sends an event to all sockets in the specified room, except the sender. the to contains the room id to which we want to send the message
+socket.to().emit();----->Purpose: Sends an event to all sockets in the specified room, except the sender.<br/>
+the to contains the room id to which we want to send the message<br/>

 -----------------------------
 socket.join('room1')--->In Socket.IO, the .join method is used to allow a socket (client) to join a "room."
 A room is a logical grouping of sockets that enables you to broadcast messages to multiple clients that have joined the same room.
-This concept is useful in scenarios like chat applications, where you might want to send messages to all users in a particular chat room, or in multiplayer games where players are divided into different groups or sessions.
+This concept is useful in scenarios like chat applications, where you might want to send messages to all users in a particular chat room, or in multiplayer games where players are divided into different groups or sessions.<br/>

-Grouping Clients:
+Grouping Clients:<br/>

 The .join method allows you to group multiple clients together under a common room name.
-This makes it easier to manage communication between related clients.
+This makes it easier to manage communication between related clients.<br/>
-Example: socket.join('room1');
+Example: socket.join('room1');<br/>

-Targeted Broadcasting:
+Targeted Broadcasting:<br/>

-Once clients have joined a room, you can broadcast messages to all clients in that room without sending the message to every connected client.
+Once clients have joined a room, you can broadcast messages to all clients in that room without sending the message to every connected client.<br/>
-Example: io.to('room1').emit('message', 'Hello room1!');
+Example: io.to('room1').emit('message', 'Hello room1!');<br/>

 ![Alt text](<Screenshot 2024-05-22 at 12.09.15 PM.png>) ![Alt text](<Screenshot 2024-05-22 at 12.09.06 PM.png>) ![Alt text](<Screenshot 2024-05-22 at 12.08.58 PM.png>) ![Alt text](<Screenshot 2024-05-22 at 11.36.02 AM.png>) ![Alt text](<Screenshot 2024-05-22 at 11.34.43 AM.png>) ![Alt text](<Screenshot 2024-05-22 at 11.34.27 AM.png>) ![Alt text](<Screenshot 2024-05-22 at 11.22.47 AM.png>) ![Alt text](<Screenshot 2024-05-22 at 11.22.09 AM.png>)
 ![Alt text](<Screenshot 2024-05-22 at 12.48.53 PM.png>)